mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Update

+The Update operation allows group members to update their own leaf secrets.

 ### Initiating an Update Operation

 An Update message is sent by a group participant to update its leaf